 Extinction Rebellion (XR) thinks democracy is broken, and that Citizens’ Assemblies will fix it.
-The main evidence for this is the Irish Referendum on abortion.
-Democracy is broken because elected governments are still pursuing economic growth after it has reached its Limits: growth is far beyond the point at which the exponential principle suddenly transformed it from advantageous to dangerous.
+The Irish Referendum on abortion is evidence for this.
+I think democracy is broken because elected governments are still pursuing economic growth after it has reached its Limits: growth is far beyond the point at which the exponential principle suddenly transformed it from advantageous to dangerous.

 In Ireland, it is claimed that the public listened to rational arguments by experts, and changed their minds from the conventional church view.
 I think a generational shift is a more likely explanation.
 Until the Referendum revealed otherwise, the widespread assumption would remain that the traditional view was still consensual.